jasperingo/cpp-ml/README.md

 Used to specify a custom maximum number of iterations for algorithms that support it.
 Default value is 1000

 `--max-iterations 2000`

+**--max-depth**

+Optional argument

+Used to specify a custom maximum tree depth for algorithms that support it.
+Default value is 100

+`--max-depth 200`

+**--min-sample-split**

+Optional argument

+Used to specify a custom minimum number of sample to be present in a tree node for splitting of the node to be allowed depth for algorithms that support it.
+Default value is 2

+`--min-sample-split 5`

+**--number-of-features**

+Optional argument

+Used to specify a custom number of features to selected at random from the provided features at specific point during training for algorithms that support it.
+Default value is number of features - 1

+`--number-of-features 3`